 Collect a saliva sample

-The DNA Skin Test kit includes a cotton swab and a sample tube, which you can use to take a small saliva sample from the oral mucosa yourself at the convenience of your home.
+The DNA Skin Test kit includes a cotton swab and a sample tube, which you can use to take a small saliva sample from the oral mucosa in the convenience of your home.

 Mail in the saliva sample tube to the medical laboratory by using the free return envelope.

-In the medical laboratory, 4 genes are tested for specific gene variants that are associated with skin health.
+In the medical laboratory, four genes are tested for specific gene variants that are associated with skin health.

 In your individual results report, you will receive information based on the DNA analysis as to whether you have genetic predispositions that increase your risk of oxidative stress, collagen degradation and increased sensitivity to the sun.